 African Music Traditions

-Traditional music originating from Africa formed the basis for many of the polyrhythms heard in modern music.
+Traditional music originating from Africa formed the basis for many of the polyrhythm heard in modern music.
 These traditional musical pieces were played on various handmade percussion instruments by groups of people.
 The music featured complex yet up-tempo sounds that were easy to dance along to.
 In many African cultures, these types of music are very important, and carry a social purpose to unite people together and are used to express shared cultural ties.

 Traditional African music incorporates rhythms in a few different ways compared to typical western rhythms.
-There is a lot of emphasis placed on the primary beat in western music, and a lot of emphasis on secondary beats in traditional African music.
+There is a lot of emphases placed on the primary beat in western music, and a lot of emphasis on secondary beats in traditional African music.
 As the use of rhythms here was developed by slaves, the layers are also used to tell a story.
-Lighter primary polyrhythms on certain instruments were played alongside another rhythm (usually played on the drum) which delivered a secret message that could not be understood by invaders or slave owners.
+Lighter primary polyrhythm definitions on certain instruments were played alongside another rhythm (usually played on the drum) which delivered a secret message that could not be understood by invaders or slave owners.

 Here, different rhythms are played simultaneously on different instruments within the djembe rhythm.
 The complexities of this music have had a major impact on today’s music and its influences can still be heard in modern-day music, especially Afropop and afro-swing.

-Polyrhythms In Jazz
+Polyrhythms In Jazz Definition

 The Polyrhythmic drum solo heard at the beginning of the song probably sounds familiar, as these patterns and sequences are featured heavily in Afro-Cuban music.
 As the song goes on, you will begin to hear more polyrhythmic sequences played on different instruments, yet the Djembe drum beat is still the foundation of the song and is consistent throughout.
 Whilst listening, also take note of the different beat patterns.
 The lack of a 4/4 loop pattern almost makes the music sound unpredictable.

-Polyrhythms In Metal
+Polyrhythm In Metal Definition

 Many newer genres of music such as rock, metal, and indie rock are centred around simple rhythms and time signatures.
 However, artists have become more experimental in their music writing and music.
 In order to stand out against others, artists started to play around with loops and patterns to create more distinctive, fuller-sounding tracks.
 Complex layering and unconventional rhythmic patterns can now be widely heard in music spawning from the underground metal scene.

-Polyrhythms In Other Popular Music
+Polyrhythm In Other Popular Music

 Afro-Cuban music widely uses polyrhythms in Rumba.
 3-based and 2-based are often incorporated simultaneously, i.e. a lead drummer might play a 6 against 8 beat whilst the rest of the band sing or play a two-beat conguero.
-Key Afro-Cuban artists in the 50s and 60s shaped the way polyrhythmic music was used in jazz and later popular genres of music like R&B. A lot of IDM and house producers are starting to use polyrhythms more in their music to make their beats more distinguishable.
+Key Afro-Cuban artists in the 50s and 60s shaped the way polyrhythmics music was used in jazz and later popular genres of music like R&B. A lot of IDM and house producers are starting to use polyrhythms more in their music to make their beats more distinguishable.

-Cross-Rhythm & Learning Polyrhythms
+Cross-Rhythm & Learning Polyrhythm

 Getting to grips with cross-rhythms is crucial if you want to use polyrhythms in music.
 A cross-rhythm denotes the systemic layers of rhythm.
 Straightforward cross-rhythm used in polyrhythms are 3 three notes against 2 (or 3:2 polyrhythm), four against three (4:3 polyrhythm), or 4 notes against 5 (4:5 polyrhythm – expressed above).
 Bonus – these can easily be keyed into any DAW.

-Best Ways To Incorporate Polyrhythms Into Music
+Best Ways To Incorporate Polyrhythm Into Music

 Want to give your listeners something a little more interesting to listen to?
 Firstly, open your DAW, go to your MIDI editor (or arranger or piano roll depending on your DAW), and change the value of your grid.
 If you want to make polyrhythms based around triplets, split the MIDI grid into 24 or even 48ths.
 From here, you can make a really distinctive-sounding rhythm using 4 against 3 or 2 against 3 loops.
 By adding in two or three different percussion sounds from a drum kit, you can get started easily.